 50x one if it can't serve the requested resource) — or accept the upgrade.
 In this case it sends back a

-101 Switching Protocols along with an Upgrade header containing the protocol chosen.
+"101 Switching Protocols" with an Upgrade header that specifies the protocol chosen.

 Right after sending the

-101 status code, an eventual handshake for the new protocol happens, if the new protocol requires it, then the server sends the answer requested for the previous request, following the new protocol rules.
+101 status code, an eventual handshake for the new protocol happens, if the new protocol requires it, then the server sends the answer requested for the original request (the one that included the

 The 101 status code